How to Remove Wakefield & Associates from Your Credit Report

 Step 5: Negotiate a pay-for-delete agreement

 If the debt turns out to be valid and accurately reported, your best remaining option is to negotiate a pay-for-delete agreement with Wakefield & Associates.
+Just make sure you get any pay-for-delete agreement in writing before sending a single payment.

 Step 6: Wait for the account to age off